MohammadBilalArif/truefactor/README.md

 Only the person who knows both MyPassword and MyIdentity can derive the master key to download and decrypt the bundle.

-It is can be backed up to USB stick, even cloud services like Dropbox, but it's a bad idea since Dropbox knows your salt (email) which makes bruteforce plausbile.
-Original Truefactor servers do their best to stop bruteforce attacks with IP banning and hashcash.
-This is why brainwallet-ing your bundle with Truefactor servers is better than public blockchains - it can rate limit.
+The bundle can be copied to a USB stick or cloud services like Dropbox, but it's a bad idea since Dropbox knows your salt (email) which makes bruteforce more feasible.
+Truefactor servers do their best to stop bruteforce attacks with IP banning and hashcash.
+This is why brainwallet-ing your bundle with such server is better than storing it in a public blockchain - the server can rate limit.

 The server only stores your public key with corresponding bundle.
 Even if all bundles are leaked it is not a big deal: attackers would have to brute 1 000 000 (top passwords) for 3 000 000 000 different salts (emails, if they have it), for few seconds each (key derivation complexity).